 What drew you to composing?

-NM: I watched too many things when I was growing up.
+Nami Melumad: I watched too many things when I was growing up.
 I really loved Home Alone, and I loved Lord of the Rings.
 There was this Dutch film that got nominated for Best Foreign Film at the Oscars, and everyone watched it back home.
 It was called Twin Sisters, and it had this incredible cinematic score.
-The way that the composer, Fons Merkies, used the theme throughout was just so great.
-He did a jazz variation and everything was around the theme.
+The way that composer Fons Merkies used the theme throughout was just so great.
+He did a jazz variation, and everything was around the theme.

 When it came to scoring scenes featuring Hologram Janeway, knowing that she is an icon, what inspiration did you draw from Voyager?

-NM: There are a lot of ways that you can nod to the feel of that score, whether it's the use of woodwinds or just certain harmonies that feel more aligned with that show.
+Nami Melumad: There are a lot of ways that you can nod to the feel of that score, whether it's the use of woodwinds or just certain harmonies that feel more aligned with that show.
 But you also have to keep in mind that this show is aimed at younger audiences.
-We want new people to come into the Star Trek world and then later enjoy Voyager, and TNG and DS9 and Discovery and all that.
+We want new people to come into the Star Trek world and then later enjoy Voyager, TNG, DS9, Discovery, and all that.

-So those kids, they don't know the Voyager theme.
-So that nod, the musical nod, is more nostalgic for Trekkies and for me as a Trekkie.
-I think that when you see Janeway, in a way it represents the Federation, which the kids are not really [familiar with].
-This is new for them, kind of like the new viewers.
-So the introduction is quite slow, but the music goes with it.
+Those kids don't know the Voyager theme.
+So the musical nod is more nostalgic for Trekkies and for me.
+When you see Janeway, in a way, it represents the Federation, which the kids are not really [familiar with].
+This is new for viewers.
+The introduction is quite slow, but the music goes with it.
 You'll see that the more the show evolves, the more Star Trek-y it becomes music-wise.